jnurkka/amazon-ai-building-better-bots/README.md

 Navigate back to the intent page of your cafeOrderBeverageIntent, locate "Slots" midway down the page.

 Add the following entries to the list of Slots, choosing the Slot Types created above.
 Click "Save Intent".

+The 'Required' flag can be set after the Slot has been added to the Intent.

 Required | Name            | Slot type | Prompt
 -------- | --------------- | --------- | -------------